GoogleCloudPlatform/guest-test-infra/imagetest/README.md

 any of the test fixtures provided by the standard `testing` package.
 These will be packaged into a binary and run on the test VMs created during setup using the Google Compute Engine startup script runner.
-The test files must specify a TestMain function adding a command line flag, in order to prevent the presubmits on this repository from invoking the image tests.
+The test files must specify a 'cit' build constraint in order to prevent the presubmits on this repository from invoking the image tests.

 It is suggested to start by copying an existing test package.